Boot Process

 Login

-After the init processes have set up drivers and daemons, it is possible for the user to log in to the system.
-The login program accepts an username, with a default user called user, prints the /etc/motd file, and then executes the user's login shell, usually ion.
+After the init processes have set up drivers and daemons, the user can log in to the system.
+The login program accepts a username, with a default user called user, prints the /etc/motd file, and then executes the user's login shell, usually ion.
 At this point, the user will now be able to access the shell

 Graphical overview